matrixmonster11/capacitor-nfc/README.md

 - Read NDEF messages from NFC tags.
 - Write NDEF messages to NFC tags.

-**Note**: NFC functionality is only available on compatible iOS devices running iOS 11.0 or later.
+**Note**: NFC functionality is only available on compatible iOS devices running iOS 13.0 or later.
+Android NFC functionality is still in development

 ## Table of Contents